|

 intentionally walking around town telling people like door-to-door

 evangelists.
+It seems not clear from the Bible passage.
 And Mary just kept quiet about it.
-She did not seem to want
+She did

 to draw much attention.